Kazuma/sparkly/README.md

 3. Commit your changes (git commit -am 'Add some feature')
 4. Push to the branch (git push origin my-new-feature)
 5. Create new Pull Request

+---

+## LICENSE

+© 2012 Kazuma, Muramatsu.
+This project is licensed under the MIT license.
+See LICENSE for details.